 Your mother’s’ advice to take your meds should be followed by the warning signs of impaired driving.
 Recent studies in Canada and the United States show that medications may not be as safe as we expect them to be.
 After analysing thousands of records of people involved in fatal crashes, researchers concluded that people taking benzos are 50% more likely to get injured in a fatal collision.
 Many of these meds are prescribed to treat sleeping disorders and anxiety.
 Contact a Los Angeles fatal car accident attorney to investigate the circumstances surrounding your accident.
 An attorney can protect your rights and ensure you receive fair compensation.

 Many prescription medications can result in impaired driving.
-With the amount of drivers taking meds increasing each year, the driver’s health and medications has also become an important element when determining liability in an accident.
+With the amount of drivers taking meds increasing each year, the driver’s health and medications have also become an important element when determining liability in an accident.
 Drug impaired driving is when the driver is driving under the influence of meds or recreational drugs.
 This is a big problem we are facing in the United States as the amount of accidents caused by people driving under the influence of meds has surpassed the amount of accidents linked to alcohol abuse.

 Some popular medications that may impair your driving